VioletBitKitten/VTuberVoice/README.md

 ## TODO

 * Create Unit tests. `In Progress.`
-  * Tests for the vtvapp class.
+  * Tests for the `vtvap`p class.
-  * Created tests for the filelist Unit.
+  * Created tests for the `filelist`` Class.
-  * Created tests for the vtvsettings class.
+  * Created tests for the `vtvsettings`` class.
 This could use more work.
 * Add `-C` option to not load a configuration file.
 Mostly for testing.
 * Write all spoken text to a log file with a timestamp.
 * Find a way to handle Control-C. This is proving difficult.
 As far as I can tell I would have to use the Crt and Keyboard Units, which pose other issues.
-* For some reason the default output device is not used.
-Find a way to identify the default audio output device.
-Backport the change to the SAPI library.
 * Expand the interactive user interface.
   * Add aliases for frequently spoken phrases. `In Progress.`
     * Simple alias support.
 Can make it better.
     * Add ability to create/delete/edit aliases from VTV.
     * Added Abbreviation support.
 Rather inefficient.
+    * Add variables to be used with aliases?
+Like a variable for your name and a greeting alias.
   * Add support for "speaking" WAV files.
 * Expand support for writing spoken text to a file.
   * More options for how to write to the file.